brettchalupa/brettchalupa.github.io/about.md

 harsh, but the people are nice, the food is good, and the quality of life is high.

-My goal is to build software in a sustainable manner.
-I want to be able to build wonderful experiences from top to bottom, from the design to the code.
+I consider myself a Rubyist, and I have been programming with the Ruby language the past five years.
+I also work a lot with HTML, CSS, and JavaScript.
 Lately I have been learning Go, which is a nice change of pace from Ruby.

-Aside from building software, I enjoy cooking, reading, drawing, and walking.
+Aside from building software, I enjoy cooking, reading, and walking.

-Cooking feels like a stark contrast to building software because within an hour or so the food is ready, and shortly after, it is gone.
-I think that is why I enjoy it so much.

 My current favorite author is Haruki Murakami.
 I think my favorite novel by him is _Kafka on the Shore_.
 His writing grips me, and I find it hard